The search for small association schemes with noncyclotomic eigenvalues: Rank SITAwIMs

-The other possibility for a symmetric SITAwIM of rank $5$ with noncyclotomic eigenvalues is the case where the Galois group of the splitting field is non-abelian and $3$-transitive, hence isomorphic to $S_3$.
+The other possibility for a symmetric SITAwIM of rank $5$ with noncyclotomic eigenvalues is the case where the Galois group of the splitting field is non-abelian and acts $3$-point transitively, so must be isomorphic to $S_3$.
 Let $(A,\mathbf{B})$ be such a SITAwIM, with splitting field $K$ and Galois group $G$, and suppose the orbits of $G$ on the irreducible characters of $A$ are $\{\chi_0\}$, $\{\chi_1\}$, and $\{ \chi_2, \chi_3, \chi_4 \}$.
-In this situation the table algebra is not necessarily pseudocyclic, nor does it have to be homogeneous, so we do not have as many linear substitutions available to reduce our variety initially.
+In this situation the table algebra is not necessarily pseudocyclic, nor does it have to be homogeneous, so we do not have as many linear substitutions available to reduce our algebraic set initially.
 Instead, to find the SITAwIMs of a given order, we can first make a list of possible rationalized character tables for SITAwIMs of that order.
 The rationalized character table is an {\it integer} matrix with columns indexed by $\mathbf{B}$ and rows are indexed by the sums of irreducible characters of $A$ up to Galois conjugacy over $\mathbb{Q}$.
-In our $3$-transitive case, it takes this form:
+In our $3$-point transitive case, it takes this form:

+The rows and columns of the rationalized character table satisfy orthogonality relations induced by those of the usual character table.
+In our case the orthogonality relations give the following identities: